waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Quest: The Mt.
 Moon Fossil
 - **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
 Moon B2F (30, 12).
-- **Current Plan:** Test new hypotheses from the puzzle_solver_agent, starting with searching for an interactable rock formation.
+- **Current Plan:** Upon arriving at Mt.
+Moon, create the `map_interaction_planner` tool.
+Use it to test the hypothesis that an interactable rock formation gives the fossil.
 - **New Hypotheses (from Agent):**
     1. An interactable rock formation somewhere in Mt.
 Moon gives the fossil.
     2. A Pokémon with the Pickup ability can find the fossil.